etiennebr/rstdocs/stereo.rst

 Resample images in epipolar geometry
 ------------------------------------

 The former application generates two grids of displacements.
-The allows to resample the two input images in the epipolar geometry using these grids.
+The *GridBasedImageResampling* allows to resample the two input images in the epipolar geometry using these grids.
 These grids are intermediary results not really useful on their own in most cases.
 This second step *only* consists in applying the transformation and resample both images.
 This application can obviously be used in lot of other contexts.

 The two commands to generate epipolar images are: